Statement of Teaching Responsibilities

 Entrepreneurial activities are valued by the department, college, and university.
 They may fall under any of the categories depending on the nature of the activity.

-As of January 1, 2017 I am a first-year Assistant Professor in the Department of Teacher Education and Administration in the College of Education at UNT.
+As of January 1, 2017 I was a third-year Assistant Professor in the Department of Teacher Education and Administration in the College of Education at UNT.
 My faculty workload is 40/40/20 in the areas of research, teaching, and service, respectively.
 This document describes my current activities and future plans over the next three years in these areas.

 Research (40% effort)